xylemwebdev/site-test/exampleSite/content/howtosubmit.md

 1. Create something weird, artsy, poetic, wacky, beautiful, terrifying, funny, whimsical … you get the idea.
 2. Send it to us at xylemsubmit@gmail.com.
 3. Do it again.
 And again.
-And tell your friends to do it.</p>
+And tell your friends to do it.

 </h2>The Detailed Requirements</h2>